-With an emphasis in Co-Occurring Substance Use and Mental Health Disorders.
-The emphasis of this state-of-the-art degree is on the progressive approach to working simultaneously with both mental health and substance use disorders, which helps the client and therapist work toward a more holistic, integrated, and positive outcome.
+With an emphasis in Co-Occurring Substance Use and Mental Health Disorders, students will learn a progressive approach to working simultaneously with both mental health and substance use disorders, which helps the client and therapist work toward a more holistic, integrated, and positive outcome.
+The core program focuses students on learning knowledge, skills, and developing attitudes for working with clients, families, and communities impacted by substance use and mental health disorders.
 Counselors and therapists with training in Co-Occurring Disorders work in numerous settings that provide education, health, mental health, criminal justice, and chemical health services to individuals, couples, and families.

 Substance Use and Mental Health Counseling

 This emphasis area prepares students to pursue the professional role of alcohol and drug counselor (ADC) and mental health counselor (MHC).
 Mental health counseling is a nationally recognized field in the practice of mental health.
 Professional counselors typically hold a license as an LPC - Licensed Professional Counselor or an LPCC - Licensed Professional Clinical Counselor.

 Substance Use and Marriage and Family Therapy